arkui-x/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 createNetConnection(netSpecifier?: NetSpecifier, timeout?: number): NetConnection

 Creates a **NetConnection** object.
-Only supports default networks.
-So netSpecifier and timeout are not inputted.
+Currently, this API accepts only netSpecifier and timeout at their default values.

 **System capability**: SystemCapability.Communication.NetManager.Core